How to Become a Veterinary Assistant?

 As mentioned before, the profession has a significant rise in open working positions to the point that some states struggle to find enough certified and trained assistants to fill in the blanks.
 The average growth rate of veterinary assistant jobs places exceeds the average with a projected 13% expansion rate in the next seven years.

 At the moment, there are around 80.000 vet assistant professionals across the United States.

 Certification, licensing and registration

 In order to maintain and promote high standards of health care of animals, all of the states in the country require a professional license by all veterinary assistants.
 You can get a professional license by passing an oral and written examination process.
-Sometimes there is even a practical test.
-With the practical examination, a veterinary assistant proves that he is physically able to work in an animal-filled environment and perform all daily duties successfully.
+At times there is a practical test.
+With the practical examination, a veterinary assistant proves that he/she is physically able to work in an animal environment and perform daily duties successfully.
 After passing the exam you get licensed, certified or registered.

 Advancement in a vet assistant career

-Becoming a vet assistant probably is the easiest way to enter the world of veterinary private practice.
-The hierarchy inside a clinic puts vet assistants on the lowest scale, but that doesn’t mean that veterinary assistants aren’t cherished for what they do and for the help they provide.
+Becoming a veterinary assistant is the easiest way to enter the world of veterinary medicine.
+The hierarchy inside a clinic puts veterinary assistants on the lowest scale, but that doesn’t mean that veterinary assistants aren’t cherished for what they do and for the help they provide.

-This is because of the educational requirements, since vet assistants only need certification by taking a course which can last for as little as 6 months.
-Compared to the DVM programs that usually exceed 5, and even 6 years of education it’s incomparable.
+This is because of the educational requirements, since veterinary assistants only need certification by taking a course which can last for as little as 6 months.

-But the interesting point of the veterinary assistant position and title is that there are many options for career advancement in future.
+But the veterinary assistant position allows opportunity and options for career advancement in the future.